lowtek232/mc/README.md

 Download Link: https://maven.minecraftforge.net/net/minecraftforge/forge/1.19.4-45.0.43/forge-1.19.4-45.0.43-installer.jar

 Instructions
-Open the file and choose install client
-Once done open minecraft and select forge 1.19.3 44.1.0 and hit play then you can close it
+Open the file and choose install client and click ok Once done open minecraft and select forge 1.19.3 44.1.0 and hit play then you can close it

 ## 2. Mods